 Using this method goes further towards our aim of reducing the uncertainty surrounding interactions between agents (see section 1.1).
 In particular, our use of fuzzy sets helps to reduce the uncertainty about the communication mechanisms that agents use to communicate their impressions of others.

-&lt;sup>8Our definition of confidence generally caters for a variety of techniques that could be used to derive confidence values (such as probabilistic measures or time-series analysis).
-In future work, we aim to define more specific semantics of confidence values and enrich our definition of confidence.
+work, we aim to define more specific semantics of confidence values and enrich our definition of confidence.